Countries sending military personnel to Greenland

 France has sent a force of around 15 personnel, and Canada and the Netherlands will also contribute.

-The Swedish Armed Forces declined to provide details about the mission, but said the staff officers are in place for upcoming exercises.
+The Swedish Armed Forces declined to provide details about the mission, but noted that the staff officers are in place for upcoming exercises.
 Their mission is to improve knowledge of the area and situational awareness.

-The Arctic is part of Sweden's area of operations in NATO, and Swedish soldiers therefore participated in exercises there last year and will also participate in exercises this year.
+The Arctic is part of Sweden's area of operations in NATO, and Swedish soldiers therefore participated in exercises there last year and will do so again this year.

-Prime Minister Ulf Kristersson (M) describes the mission as a preparation for the upcoming exercise Operation Arctic Endurance that Denmark has been planning for a long time.
-The main purpose is said to be deterring Russia and China, which have increased their presence in the area.
+Prime Minister Ulf Kristersson (M) describes the mission as preparation for the upcoming exercise Operation Arctic Endurance, which Denmark has been planning for a long time.
+The main purpose is said to be to deter Russia and China, which have increased their presence in the area.

 Deteriorating security situation